jaystey/jaystey.github.io/_posts/2025-05-04-golden-week.markdown

 I ended up having the longest impromptu chat I've had with anyone in Japanese.
 He spoke to me pretty simply and accommodatingly, but even so I was surprised at my ability to express myself and be understood in turn.
-We talked until he was alerted to the presence of customers waiting at the front desk.
+We talked until he was alerted to the presence of customers waiting to be served at the front desk.
 I felt very grateful for this kind gym employee who made an effort to reach out to me.
 Between this interaction, my catch-up with Ryusei, and my budding friendships at Yamasa, I'm starting to get the sense that my appetite to socialise is not merely being satisfied, it's being stoked.